LorisFriedel/best-time-to-meet-gcal/README.md

 - The tool will automatically prompt for re-authentication

 ### Mailing list issues

-- **"insufficient permissions to read group members"**: Your account needs "Groups Reader" role in Google Workspace Admin
+#### "insufficient permissions to read group members"
+Your account needs "Groups Reader" role in Google Workspace Admin to access group membership information.

-- **"Could not get members for [group]"**: The group might be external or you lack permissions
+#### "Could not resolve mailing list - may be external domain"
+This means the mailing list is from an external organization (e.g., a partner company) or doesn't exist in your Google Workspace domain.

+**Solutions:**
+- Request individual member email addresses from the group owner
+- Use the `--emails` flag instead with comma-separated individual addresses
+- For mixed internal/external: Use both `--mailing-lists` for internal groups and `--emails` for external individuals

+#### No calendar data available
+If you get "No calendar data could be retrieved for any attendees":
+1. **External groups**: Group email addresses don't have calendars.
+You need individual member emails.
+2. **Large groups (200+ members)**: Google Calendar API cannot process groups with more than 200 members in a single request.
+The tool now automatically handles this by batching requests.
+3. **Calendar sharing**: Calendars must be shared with you (at minimum "free/busy" visibility).
+4. **Wrong domain**: Verify the email addresses are from domains you have access to.

+#### Groups not resolving
-- **Groups not resolving**: Delete `token.json` and re-authenticate to get the new directory scopes
+Delete `token.json` and re-authenticate to get the new directory scopes.

 ## Privacy & Security